saucelabs/sauce-docs/docs/api-testing/how-to-guides/create-dynamic-dates.md

 ${D.format(D.plusDays(D.nowMillis(),35), 'yyyy-MM-DD','America/New_York')}
 ```

-* `D.format()`: creates a timestamp with the given format, based on the provided timezone id (in the example, we have created the same date as before but using New York as timezone)
+* `D.format()`: creates a timestamp with the given format, based on the provided timezone id (in the example, we have created the same date as before but using New York as timezone).

 ## Converting a Timestamp in Millis